kksy/Project5-Pokehunt/README.md

 ## Installation

-This is for people who would like to use my code to make a treasure hunting game using Google Maps API
+This is for people who would like to use my code to make a treasure hunting game using Google Maps API:

 1. `$ npm install` once github repository is downloaded
 2. Get a Google API key and replace the placeholder text in `/views/partials/geolocations.ejs`
 3. Install [PostgreSQL](http://www.postgresql.org/download/) and create a database for your app